Home Education WA

 Some students find the transition from primary to high school difficult.
 For some, the academic pressure, the social dynamics, or even the general nature of high school is very overwhelming and so some families choose home education either for a period of time or longer-term.

-Some families feel dissatisfied with the school system for a variety of reasons and are finding that home education provides an exceptional education for their children.
+Some families feel dissatisfied with the school system for a variety of reasons and find that home education provides an exceptional education for their children.
 Other families have different educational values and priorities for their children and want something different than what school provides.

 Some families find that home education gives them the chance to live a less stressful lifestyle, to enjoy more time together, or perhaps to travel more.
 The flexibility provides many families with a pace and enjoyment of life that they find valuable.